-- 1. The wooden subfloors must be clean and free of oil, grease, wax etc., and should be solid and fixed to provide a rigid base.
-Any boards exhibiting movement should be re-nailed and open joints should be filled with a suitable fast setting mortar.
-The examination of the subfloor is a professional evaluation by the contractor and is most important. - 2.
-Sand the wooden subfloor, using a coarse abrasive, to remove all foreign matter and to provide a mechanical surface for the installation of the primer. - 3.
-When using Compressed Fibre Cement Sheet (CFC) it shall be laid as per the manufacturer's instructions.
-Compressed fibre-cement butt joints must be supported by a batten/joist and firmly fixed in to allow no movement.
+- 1. Wooden subfloors must be solid, clean, and free of oil, grease, wax, etc., to provide a rigid base.
+Any boards exhibiting movement should be re-nailed, and open joints should be filled with a suitable fast-setting mortar.
+Examination of the subfloor is extremely important and should be conducted by a professional contractor. - 2.
+Sand the wooden subfloor using a coarse abrasive to remove all foreign matter and provide a suitable surface for primer installation. - 3.
+Compressed fibre-cement sheet (CFC) should be installed per the manufacturer's instructions.
+Compressed fibre-cement butt joints must be supported by a batten/joist and be firmly fixed to allow no movement.
 Sheets are to be adhered with ARDEX RA 88 Plus between panels.

-Compressed fibre-cement to be free from dust, dirt, grease, oil, paint etc. Mechanically prepare (progress, drum, or belt sand) to provide a roughened surface and to remove all adhering foreign matter.
+The compressed fibre cement must be free from dust, dirt, grease, oil, paint, etc. Mechanically prepare (progress, drum, or belt sand) to provide a roughened surface and remove all adhering foreign matter.
 Vacuum the surface to remove all dust and dirt.

-Note: Avoid breathing dust and wear approved personal protective equipment and use appropriate dust suppression equipment.
-Refer to sheet manufacturers advice in this area.
-Do not sand old compressed asbestos cement sheeting.
+Note: To avoid breathing dust, wear approved personal protective equipment and use appropriate dust suppression equipment.
+Refer to the sheet manufacturer's advice in this area.
+Do not sand old, compressed asbestos cement sheeting.